 Local investigators have criticized Avalon’s practice of underreporting and hiding resident conduct violations, including escape and rampant drug use.
 After a surprise visit from the Department of Corrections, nearly half of all residents at Avalon’s Tulsa center tested positive for drugs.
-Avalon had either ignored or downgraded these offenses in order to maintain revenue flow from the state.
-In order to make profit, Avalon is incentivized to break protocol and keep residents at Avalon instead of sending them back to prison.
+Avalon had either ignored or downgraded these problems in order to keep its government contracts.
 In 2014, Oklahoma state officials shut down one of its facilities, and issued a corrective plan for another due to Avalon’s reporting problems.

 Avalon has been subjected to press scrutiny and litigation following numerous reports of escapes and improper treatment of facility residents.
 Resident escapes from Avalon halfway houses have been reported in local media, including two escapes in 2015 from a Texas men’s facility.
 Investigations also revealed that almost 30% of residents had escape-related violations.